Therapist Los Angeles

 You just have to be willing to explore what healing might look like for you.

 If you’ve ever wondered what it would be like to sit across from your therapist and just be, no pressure and no judgment, this video is for you.
 I share a bit about how anxiety shows up for my clients, who I work with, and what to expect from a Free - No Commitment - 15 minute consultation with myself.
-I’d love to connect, if you are looking for a space to feel safe being fully yourself!

-I help you learn tools to self-soothe, develop resilience, and rebuild trust (within yourself and with others).
-You don’t have to do it alone.
+I help you learn tools to self-soothe, develop resilience, and rebuild trust (within yourself and with others)—You don’t have to do it alone.
 Whether you’re ready to dive into a full therapy session or just need some initial guidance, I’d love to connect with you!